ektagarg/parking_lot/README.md

 Due to government regulation, the system should provide me with the ability to find out:

-● Registration numbers of all cars of a particular colour.
+● Registration numbers of all cars of a particular colour.<br />
-● Slot number in which a car with a given registration number is parked.
+● Slot number in which a car with a given registration number is parked.<br />
-● Slot numbers of all slots where a car of a particular colour is parked.
+● Slot numbers of all slots where a car of a particular colour is parked.<br />

 ## System Interaction
 You can interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands you need to support - they're self explanatory.